-Adopting both a compensation technique and analogue filtering to enhance spectral purity, it has been possible to achieve a test signal with a SINAD of almost 104 dB (measured without the parallel connection of the SAMU ADC).
+Adopting both a compensation technique and analog filtering to enhance spectral purity, a test signal with a SINAD of almost 104 dB (measured without the parallel connection of the SAMU ADC) has been obtained.
 Figure 12 shows the magnitude spectrum of this signal.
 Obviously, this is not enough, but it is quite good for the preliminary characterisation of the proposed SAMU with a design validation purpose.
-The software for the measuring setup was developed in LabVIEW on Windows OS.
+The software for the measuring setup was developed in LabVIEW on Windows Operating System (OS).
 Unfortunately, Windows has poor support for RAW sockets.
-For this reason, the measurement results, i.e. the sampled values of the SAMU, are sent via ethernet to am IEC 61850-9-2/TCP (Transmission Control Protocol) bridge (realised using [11]) and subsequently to the PXI controller.
+For this reason, the measurement results, i.e. the sampled values of the SAMU, are sent via ethernet to an IEC 61850-9-2/TCP (Transmission Control Protocol) bridge (realised using [11]) and subsequently to the PXI controller.